GTron-1729/Tensorflow_dark_matter_substructure_classification/Dataset/README.md

 # This is a dataset of blackhole images along with the nature of bending light around them.

 The images are generated using Pyautolens.
-Reference to the notebooks for examples of how to simulate strong gravitational lensing with PyAutoLens can be found [here](https://drive.google.com/file/d/1IhgY91XCXz1QF5GoZow8Hu-YvzWbPZP6/view?usp=s)
+Reference to the notebooks for examples of how to simulate strong gravitational lensing with PyAutoLens can be found [here](https://drive.google.com/file/d/1IhgY91XCXz1QF5GoZow8Hu-YvzWbPZP6/view?usp=s).

+Dataset can be downloaded [here](https://drive.google.com/file/d/1IhgY91XCXz1QF5GoZow8Hu-YvzWbPZP6/view?usp=s)

 # Description